jbueza/Mojo/doc/wiki/Contributing.md

-# Contributing to Blast Mojo Lite
+# Contributing to Blast Mojo

-## Steps to get started with contributing ideas/code to Blast Mojo Lite (jQuery with Joose Class Library)
+## Steps to get started with contributing ideas/code to Blast Mojo (jQuery with Joose Class Library)
 * Step 1: Fork the Repository on Github
 * Step 2: Read the style guide
 * Step 3: Discuss features on the Blast Mojo Google Groups